tang-jie/NettyRPC/README.md

 ----------
 ## NettyRPC相关博客文章
-if you want to know more details,okey!you can see my blog two articles:
+if you want to know more details,okey!you can see my blog:

 **Talk about how to use Netty nio frameworks development high performance RPC server**